-501. The Principles and Theory of Preaching.
+501a.
+Elementary Homiletics.
 Instruction in the principles of sermon structure and preparation.
-By lecture and the use of the Bible the selection and interpretation of texts, general and special sermon material, and the various types of sermons and their arrangement are given a thorough study.
-Prescribed, first year, first semester, two hours.
-Professor Armerding.
+A survey of the field is given by means of lecture and textbook.
+The selection and interpretation of Biblical material, general and special sermon material, and the various types of sermons and their arrangement are given thorough study.
+Course 501b required to complete credit.
+Prescribed, second year, fall semester, two hours.
+Professor Evans.